Tomiblanchard/learning_plan/week02.md

 * Prioritize understanding over completion.
 * Taking more time to understand every single line.
 * More confidence using IRB.
+* Rubber Duck debugging.
+* Initiation to Regular Expression with Rugular (Ruby).

 Things I Struggled With The Most:
 -------------------------------